 Secure Futures, LLC, a solar development company headquartered in Staunton, VA, combines state-of–the-art solar technology with an innovative business model to make commercial scale solar readily affordable in Virginia, helping customers to realize the economic benefits, environmental benefits, and community benefits of solar energy.

-The company currently owns and operates over 636 kilowatts of solar properties in Virginia, which will save over 20,600 tons of CO2 over their 35-year lifetime.
-The company expects to double its capacity in 2014, and to quadruple its growth in 2015.
+The company currently owns and operates over 1,950 kilowatts of solar properties in Virginia, which will save over 63,160 tons of CO2 over their 35-year lifetime.
+The company expects to double its capacity in 2017.

 Secure Futures designs, develops, finances, owns and operates distributed solar photovoltaic (PV) solutions with and for tax-exempt entities to enhance their sustainability goals and to reduce their electricity costs to below grid parity.
 Our systems protect against future electricity price increases through 20 year solar service agreements.
 We pass along tax savings to our tax-exempt customers and also provide our customers with opportunities to purchase the systems at fair market values after the depreciation period.
 We specify made in America products and seek to source labor and professional services locally.